Your business is to paint the souls of men—

 “Yes,” said Neil.

-The bartender laughed, and slid two shots across the counter.
+The bartender, whose name tag read Roland with a smiley face drawn next to it, laughed, and slid two shots across the counter.
 Kevin knocked them back immediately.

 Roland set up a tray with more shots, a scotch on the rocks, and an unopened can of soda.
 Andrew took it and levelled it with his shoulder expertly.
-With his free hand he shoved people aside.
+With his free hand he shoved people aside, completely unbothered by the dirty looks this earned him.

 Aaron had scoped a table near the dancefloor.
 Perched on the stool and glowering at anyone who looked like they might come over and ask to borrow a chair, he made an intimidating gargoyle.
 At least until you looked down and realized his feet did not reach the rung, and dangled childishly.
 Imagining Andrew’s legs doing the same thing caused a brief coughing fit as Neil tried to swallow his laugh.